geocollections/geocase-thumbnail/README.md

 `docker-compose up` starts the services and exposes http://localhost:2020.
 You can change the port in `docker-compose.yml`.
 Try out the endpoints to test if the service is running properly:

+### Enviroment variables

+- `THUMBNAIL_WIDTH`, defined in `docker-compose.yml`.

 ### Endpoints

 - [/](http://localhost:2020)
 - [/thumbnails](http://localhost:2020/thumbnails): List all rendered thumbnails.
-- [/thumbnail/?url=...](http://localhost:2020/thumbnail/url=?http%3A%2F%2Fwww.geo-coll.ethz.ch%2Flook_eth2%2Ffile%2Fimage%2F53%2F0000000006021.jpg): Generate a thumbnail.
+- [/thumbnail?url=...](http://localhost:2020/thumbnail?url=http%3A%2F%2Fwww.geo-coll.ethz.ch%2Flook_eth2%2Ffile%2Fimage%2F53%2F0000000006021.jpg): Generate a thumbnail.
 If it already exists a cached version will be returned.
-Use `&force=1` to force the regeneration of a thumbnail.
+Add `&force` to the queryvariables to ignore the cache.
 The url should be encoded with `encodeURIComponent` or similar
-- [/thumbnail/delete?url=...](http://localhost:2020/thumbnail/delete/http%3A%2F%2Fwww.geo-coll.ethz.ch%2Flook_eth2%2Ffile%2Fimage%2F53%2F0000000006021.jpg): Delete a thumbnail.
+- [/thumbnail/delete?url=...](http://localhost:2020/thumbnail/delete?url=http%3A%2F%2Fwww.geo-coll.ethz.ch%2Flook_eth2%2Ffile%2Fimage%2F53%2F0000000006021.jpg): Delete a thumbnail.
 If `url` starts with an `*{string}`, it removes all thumbnails with an url containing `{string}`.

 ### Services